MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 ## Template library

-Templates created or imported in the current environment would be visible in the template library page, present in the left navigation under the **Data** menu.
+Templates created or imported in the current environment are visible in the template library page, which you can access in the left navigation under pane under **Data**.

-You can perform the following actions on templates (Refer to [User permission for templates](templates.md#user-permission-for-template)):
+You can perform the following actions on templates.
+For more information, see [User permission for templates](templates.md#user-permission-for-template).

 ### Import template

+To import a template, follow these steps.

-1. On the top menu bar, select **Import template** menu.
+1. On the top menu bar, select **Import template**.
-2. In **Create template** pane,select **Browse** to select the template file, upload it to Fraud Protection portal.
+2. On the **Create template** pane, select **Browse** to select the template file and upload it to Fraud Protection portal.
-3. You can give the **Name** and **Description** you want to use for the imported template.
+3. Enter the **Name** and **Description** of the imported template.
-4. Select **Create**, the template is imported and available in template library.
+4. Select **Create** to import the template and make it available in template library.

 ### Edit template

+To edit a template, follow these steps.

-1. In the overflow menu of the template, select **Edit** in the menu.
+1. On the overflow menu of the template, select **Edit**.
-2. You can edit the **Name** and **Description** for the template.
+1. Enter the **Name** and **Description** of the template.
-3. Select **Update** to save your changes.
+1. Select **Update** to save your changes.

 ### Export template

+To export a template, do the following.

-1. In the overflow menu of the template, select **Export** in the menu.
-2. The exported template file is downloaded to your computer that can be imported into Fraud Protection later.
+1. On the overflow menu of the template, select **Export** to download the template file to your computer.
+This template can be imported back into Fraud Protection at a later time.

 ### Delete template

+To delete a template, follow these steps.

 1. In the overflow menu of the template, select **Delete** in the menu.
-2. Select **Delete** in the confirmation dialog.
-The template will be deleted permanently, i.e., this operation cannot be undone.
+1. Select **Delete** in the confirmation dialog to delete the template permanently.
+This operation can't be undone.

 ## Template limits

-Fraud Protection has a limit on the numbers of templates that can be created per environment.
-The below are the limits
+Fraud Protection has a limit on the numbers of templates that can be created per environment, as shown in the following table.

   | Template type | Limit |
   |----------|---------------|